sndrsmnk/ng-rddmarc/README.md

 files within directories on startup.
 It will then only process files explicitly specified on the command line.

+# Filetypes
+The tool will try to distinguish between XML formatted report files, with the first five bytes <code>&lt;?xml'</code>, and assume all other files are proper MIME compatible <code>message/rfc822</code>-formatted 'email files'.

+# Maildir
 When a Maildir/ structure is specified, and <code>-m</code> is used, by default only the <code>new/</code> directory is scanned for files to process.
 They will be moved to <code>cur/</code> after successful